tudo-seal/clsp-python/README.md

-# (Boolean enhanced) Combinatory Logic Synthesis in Python
+# (Vanilla) Combinatory Logic Synthesis in Python

-This repository is a fork of [cls-python](https://github.com/cls-python/cls-python), that extends the query language of CLS to Boolean queries.
+This repository is a fork of [cls-python](https://github.com/cls-python/cls-python).
+Advancements made to the core system from the boolean fork (see main branch) are backported here.

-**Note:** This does not affect the specification language for combinators in your repository.
-The types of combinators are still limited to intersection types.

 ## Installation

 Since this project does not need any additional dependencies, you can simply clone this repository to a location, where your